One capsule contains 800 IU of the active ingredient colecalciferol. The dosage can vary depending on the severity of vitamin D deficiency.

 If left untreated vitamin D deficiency can lead to osteomalacia and permanent bone damage or deformity.
 When a person is diagnosed as lacking in vitamin D, they may be prescribed a course of treatment such as fultium D3.
 The doctor will decide on the strength and dosage required depending on the severity of the condition.
 Some people will be advised to continue with a maintenance dose in order to prevent a recurrence of their deficiency in future.

-One form of vitamin D treatment that is available to buy from our online pharmacy is fultium D3.
-The medication is available to purchase in two strengths and helps to restore a person’s insufficient vitamin D stores.
+One form of vitamin D treatment is fultium D3.
+The medication is available in several strengths and helps to restore a person’s insufficient vitamin D stores.

 How to use Fultium D3